jethrop/batteries-included-flutter-dev-container/README.md

 *   **Manual Review Recommended Periodically:**
     *   **`.devcontainer/Dockerfile`:**
         *   `FROM ubuntu:24.04`: Consider updating the base image LTS version (e.g., to `26.04`) every ~2 years for newer system libraries and security updates.
-        *   `openjdk-21-jdk-headless`: Update the JDK LTS version if required by future Android or Flutter versions.
+        *   `openjdk-21-jdk-headless`: Update the JDK LTS version (currently 21) if required by future Android or Flutter versions.
-        *   `ENV ANDROID_PLATFORM_VERSION=35`: Update the target Android platform version based on your project needs or new Android releases.
+        *   `ENV ANDROID_PLATFORM_VERSION=35`: Update the target Android platform version (currently 35) based on your project needs or new Android releases.
 The `ANDROID_BUILD_TOOLS_VERSION` will update automatically based on this.

 ## Verifying the Setup